I’m proud to present my Best of 2014 Wedding Photographs from Greener Visuals!

 Last Friday evening, I hauled it all over to the Bridal Affaire, and got it all set up in anticipation for the all day event on Saturday.
 My booth was a huge hit.
 Besides my build display I was able to display wedding albums and more information about my photographic services.
 I had an awesome time meeting a lot of excited, newly-engaged couples and hearing about their wedding plans.
 How exciting it must be for them.
 It was a really good feeling to see folks engage with my photography.
 I got as many complements on my booth as I did on my wedding photography.
 In the end, I’ll call it a big win for the day and a great stepping stone in my photographic journey.
 The best news is that my phone has been ringing.
 I’m already looking forward to the new wedding stories I will get to tell this year. -M

 Stumbled across this gem in a news feed recently.
-Glamour Magazine nails it on the head for a good wedding toast advice formula.
+Glamour Magazine nails it on the head for good Tips for an Amazing Wedding Toast.
+The advice formula below is a perfect game plan for anyone who needs some good guidelines.

 “Introduce yourself + funny story about your friend and why you love her + why the spouse is such a great match + larger sentimental thought + “Cheers!” + a hug for the couple = a truly killer wedding toast.“